Ziyi114/ECE143-Project/README.md

 Secondly, we build a mathematical estimation model for taxi drivers based our predictive model and help them decide whether they should leave or wait.

-# Modules used: All the modules we used for our specific project.
+# Modules used:
+All the modules we used for our specific project:
 a.
 Data Processing&Visualization:
    Pandas,
    numpy,